LemmyNet/rfcs/0000-report-inboxes.md

 * Reports in the "admin reports" tab can only be resolved for admins of the local instance
    * To reduce overhead, **banning reported user on the user's home instance + removing reported content should automatically resolve reports for remote admins as well**
 * Reports in the "mod reports" tab can only be resolved by relevant mods.
-Admins can only reoslve these if they are also explicit mods in the relevant communities.
+Admins can only resolve these if they are also explicit mods in the relevant communities.
    * To reduve overhead, **banning reported user on the communities instance + removing reported content should automatically resolve reports for mods as well**
 * Reports in the "all reports" tab can not be resolved, they are only there for a read-only overview
    * This is to prevent cases of admins accidentally preventing mods from moderating according to their own community rules